odorado02/DE-Project-Relay-Controlled-Sound-Synthesizer/README.md

 4. [`tb_encoder_A.vhd`](https://github.com/odorado02/DE-Project-Relay-Controlled-Sound-Synthesizer/blob/45a454364ca8d41ae2ffea6cb52cb3a33cf7d602/source/testbenches/tb_encoder_A.vhd): This is the main program to run.
 This program includes all the blocks in it and coordinates them to get the wanted result.
 ![image](https://github.com/odorado02/DE-Project-Relay-Controlled-Sound-Synthesizer/assets/147071596/2b795c82-ad09-4d81-81d2-875defd2a007)

+**Synth Function**

+as we know, relays do not make the same song when activated and when deactivated we use this to make a design based on sequential activation and deactivation.
+3 type of command

+- do nothing          --> silence
+- active un relay     --> first note
+- desactivate a relay --> seconde note

+the systeme use up and down compter to count how many relay are up at the same time. converted in 1bit we got the control of eatch of relay.

+**limitation**

+The intrasec limitation is the fact that we must first make an on note for each of the off notes we want to make. also we since there are only 4 relays of each type we can only make 4 activation notes before having to make a deactivation note.

+One of the limitations of our system is that we cannot make an activation and deactivation note at the same time.
+This could be possible if we used a 1 bit rotary register to control the relay directly but this uses three times more flip-flops than our methode (Register, set pointer, clear pointer) other thing is we can desactivate all the relay at once with a overflow not with other methode.

+the ultimate methode is to control every relay directly from the rom but this use a lot more of memory and is less intresting achitectur.

 **Melody composition:**